shakes76/PatternAnalysis-2023/recognition/ Super-Resolution_46804158/README.md

 A GPU is recommended for faster training, as it significantly reduces training time.

 ## Reproducibility
 To reproduce the results, you'll need to download the ADNI brain dataset externally and specify the dataset paths in the dataset.py file.
-The trained model can be saved and loaded to apply the super-resolution technique to new images.
+The trained model can be saved and loaded to apply the super-resolution model to new images.
 - ADNI MRI Dataset: https://cloudstor.aarnet.edu.au/plus/s/L6bbssKhUoUdTSI

 ## Pre-processing
-The training, and test data images are centered, resized, and normalized to make them consistent and easy to compare.
+The input training, and test data images are centered, resized, and normalized to make them consistent and easy to compare.
 For more details on the data preprocessing, refer to the dataset.py file.

 ## Example Inputs, Outputs, and Plots